 A secured loan also known as a homeowner loan is a sum of money you could borrow which is secured against your home.

-A secured loan is also known as a second mortgage or a homeowner loan.
-As with all loans it works by you borrowing money from the lender which you pay back with interest.
+A secured loan, also known as a second mortgage or a homeowner loan, is a type of loan that is guaranteed by a specific asset that you own, such as your home or other property.
+As with all loans, it works by you borrowing money from the lender which you pay back with interest.
 The loans are called secured because the repayment to the loan company is secured by a charge on your home or, less often, another valuable item.
-This means that you can only take out a loan which is secured if you own a property or sometimes another valuable item such as a car to use as security.
+This means that you can only take out a type of loan which is secured if you own a property or sometimes another valuable item such as a car to use as security.
 It is a way to borrow larger sums of money than you would normally be able to borrow with an unsecured personal loan.
+Taking one out usually means you can borrow more money than you would otherwise have been able to at a lower rate of interest.
+This is because potential lenders may see you as a more reliable borrower with less risk attached.

 If you do not meet the repayments then the loan company will use the charge to take possession of your home and sell it to recover the money due to them.

 Using security, or a charge on your home, allows you to borrow more money compared to the unsecured loans available in the market.
-Unsecured loans are sometimes called personal loans.
-With an unsecured personal loan you are unlikely to be able to borrow more than £25,000.
-With security, you can borrow more; up to £1,000,000 in some cases depending on the value of your property and your credit history.
+Unsecured loans, sometimes referred to as personal loans, are typically limited to borrowing amounts of up to £25,000.
+However, with the strength of your credit score and financial history, you have the potential to borrow even larger amounts, up to £1,000,000 in some cases, by providing security.
+This is dependent on the value of your property and your creditworthiness.

 Secured loans often have longer repayment terms in comparison with unsecured or personal loans which can be an advantage because it can result in lower monthly repayments.
 The usual length of time to repay the loan for a secured loan is between 3 and 15 years although repayment terms of up to 30 years can also be agreed in some cases.

 These loans can be used for any number of reasons which require a large sum of money.
-You will always need to tell the lender what you intend to use the money for.
-For example, they can be used to fund home improvements such as a new kitchen or bathroom, a conservatory, replacement windows and doors, garden landscaping or even an extension to your property.
-Other homeowners take out a secured loan to buy a new car, pay for a wedding or to consolidate existing debt, perhaps over a longer repayment period.
+You will always need to tell the lender what you intend to use the money for, including funding home improvements such as a new kitchen or bathroom, a conservatory, replacement windows and doors, garden landscaping or even an extension to your property.
+Other homeowners take out a secured loan from their mortgage lender to buy a new car, pay for a wedding or to consolidate existing debt, perhaps over a longer repayment period.
 Consolidating credit cards and personal loans can help you budget by having just one monthly repayment to make, and the interest rates can be lower than credit card borrowing.

 Each lender will have their own eligibility criteria.
 However, most will have upper and lower age limits and require you to be a UK resident.
 You will need to be able to prove to the lender that you have a regular income to enable you to meet loan repayments.
 You are more likely to be approved for a loan if you have a stable address history